 Precalc Tutoring Kick It Up Another Notch

 Precalculus expects a lot out of its student.
 It builds upon the algebra learned up to this point, but asks the student to perform procedures far longer in length and complexity than those they may have seen in algebra two.
-There is no shortage of topics students frequently have issues with: factoring polynomials, rational functions, logarithms, radians and the unit circle, graphing trig functions, trig identities, the laws of sines and cosines, and the complex plane.
+There is no shortage of topics students frequently have issues with: factoring polynomials, graphing rational functions, logarithms, radians and the unit circle, graphing trig functions and inverse trig functions, trig identities, the laws of sines and cosines, and the complex plane.
 It’s a wild ride the whole year long.
 For some students, it is the last math class they will take, but for others looking to invest into their mathematical education more heavily, this is a make or break year.

 When you analyze happiness, it turns out that the way you are spending your time is extremely important.